-If the decedent is a specified terrorist victim (see Reminders), certain income received by the beneficiary or the estate is not included in income.
-See Publication 3920.
+If the decedent is a specified terrorist victim (see Specified Terrorist Victim, earlier), certain income received by the beneficiary or the estate is not included in income.
+For more information, see Publication 3920.

 Public safety officers.
 Special rules apply to certain amounts received because of the death of a public safety officer (law enforcement officers, fire fighters, chaplains, ambulance crews, and rescue squads).